sahilsaurav99/SmallProject/README.md

 5. If you guessed wrong you lost the bet money
 6. You can continue to the next round.
 6. If you want to quit the game just choose 0.

+I've just started learning new things, You can suggest some crazy changes.